Paul, Rockets rout Spurs 124-109 for 12th straight victory | New Country 923

-The Rockets are on the fourth-longest win streak in franchise history and the longest since a franchise-best 22 straight in the 2007-08 season.
+“We complement each other, and we’re staying good at getting guys involved while we’re being aggressive as well,” Harden said.
+“Obviously, Chris had his shot going tonight, but he got Clint (Capela) dunks and Trevor (Ariza) and Eric (Gordon) 3s, and Ryan (Anderson) 3s.
+Nights aren’t going to be perfect, and we just got to figure it out.
+Keep pushing and keep grinding.”

-All Rockets starters and reserve Eric Gordon had scored in double figures by the end of the third quarter.
-Clint Capela had 18 points and 10 rebounds, Gordon scored 14 points, Ryan Anderson had 12, and Trevor Ariza added 11.
+The Rockets are on the fourth-longest win streak in franchise history and the longest since a franchise-best 22 straight in 2007-08.

 The Rockets beat the Spurs for just the third time in their last 12 meetings.